lohikrme/Embedded-Programming/Distributed-Software/readme.md

 ## Task 1: Makefile assignment

+### Basic idea

+The code is very simple itself.
+The main point of assignment is the makefile, that shows example how to professionally (in linux environment) compile C++ code from multiple files.

 ### Docker containers

 Create one docker container from dockerfiles / docker-compose.yaml, with profile "makefile".
 It is based on "server" dockerfile, though in reality it does not need all the packets server container has, server file installs for example the make software to compile C++.

-### Main Points

-The code is very simple itself.
-The main point of assignment is the makefile, that shows example how to professionally (in linux environment) compile C++ code from multiple files.

 ## Task 2: UDP Echo

+### Basic idea and architecture

+Udp server will store data received from client.

+Files will be stored into "data" folder with same name as client sent.
+Large files will be accumulated from multiple data packets.

+Messages will be stored into "messages.txt" file with a timestamp.

+Data will be sent in JSON form, because that allows knowing type of data, possible filename and also content.
+The json will have next fields:

+-   type: "file" || "message"
+-   filename: "example.txt"
+-   content: "Hello world!"
+-   append: 1 || 0

+With these informations we will know, if we are going to replace old obsolete file totally, or if we are just going to append to existing file.

 ### Docker containers